luckyboykg/Ionic3-Ngrx/README.md

 ## Share State

-State can share across many components.
+The State can share across many components.

 We can minimize the risk of sharing variables, services between multiple components.

-## Components will shorter and cleaner
+## Components will be shorter and cleaner

-Component just need to binding data from the State.
+Component just needs to binding data from the State.

-It helps us very easy to maintain Component and Service.
+It helps us very easily to maintain Component and Service.

 ## Performance